Lee Man FC: History

+Lee Man Football Club was established on 19 June 2017 by Lee Man Football Limited with the aim of promoting football in Hong Kong and allowing Hong Kong football players to shine with the club.

-The following season, Lee & Man decided to invest their money in building their own football club.
-They paid a HK$1 million entrance fee to the Hong Kong Football Association for the right to enter a club directly into the Hong Kong Premier League.
+During the 2017–18 season, Lee Man Football Limited decided to invest their money in building their own football club.
+They paid an entrance fee of HKD 1 million to the Hong Kong Football Association for the right to enter a club directly into the Hong Kong Premier League.
 The club hired former Hong Kong international Fung Ka Ki as their first manager on 3 July 2017.
-Fung would only last one season as manager as the club finished a disappointing 8th place.
+Lee Man recorded their first win in the club history on 15 September in a 3–2 league win against Eastern with Spanish player Jordi Tarrés scoring the club's first official goal.
+However, Manager Fung Ka Ki would only last one season as manager since the club finished a disappointing 8th place.

+First piece of silverware

-On 21 May 2018, Lee Man hired former Hong Kong and Macau manager Chan Hiu Ming as its head coach.
+On 21 May 2018, Lee Man hired former Hong Kong national team and Macau national team head coach Chan Hiu Ming as its manager.
 Under Chan, the club won its first trophy, capturing the 2018–19 Hong Kong Sapling Cup on 27 April 2019 in a 3–2 victory over Yuen Long.